 SVS-REQ-303138/E-Main battery SVS Sleep Support Time Termination Alert while SVS Subscription active while NOT in “Theft Mode”

-Once the main battery warning threshold C2 is reached, the SVSServer shall go to deep sleep with no reachability until an ignition cycle is performed.
+Once the main battery warning threshold C2 is reached, the SVSServer shall not be reachable until an ignition cycle is performed.
 Once the warning threshold C2 is reached, the SVSServer shall send a battery discharged update, to the SVSOffBoardClient that SVS will not be supported until an ignition cycle is performed.

 SVS-REQ-303150/F-SVSServer BUB SVS Support Time Termination NOT in “Theft Mode”

-BUB shall check for pending Type 4 SMS requests until SVS discharged threshold C5 is reached, Message shall be sent to SVSOffBoardClient with notification of support termination.
+BUB shall check for pending Type3 SMS requests until SVS discharged threshold C5 is reached, Message shall be sent to SVSOffBoardClient with notification of support termination.

 SVS-REQ-352687/B-SVS Support Termination Data NOT in “Theft Mode”